Survivorship Clinic for Adult Patients

 How This Care Differs From What Your Oncologist Provides

-Your oncologist will continue to provide surveillance for recurrence of your cancer.
-We do not provide that care.
+Survivorship Clinic staff do not provide surveillance for cancer recurrence.
+Your oncologist will continue to keep watch for this.
 During your Survivorship Clinic visit we will:

 - Give you a comprehensive medical examination